tinko26/ao/docs/code/index.md

 // ...
 ```

-Additionally, this mechanism provides a very fine-grained control of the memory usage of the application, because functions and data will not get linked in, unless the respective header file has been included in `ao.h`.
+Additionally, this mechanism provides a very fine-grained control of the memory usage of the application, because functions and data will not get linked in, unless the respective header file has been included by `ao.h`.